JujuAdams/ScribbleJunior/1.2/ScribblejrShrinkExt.md

 |`[width]`    |number   |Maximum width of the text.
 Defaults to no limit                                     |
 |`[height]`   |number   |Maximum height of the text.
 Defaults to no limit                                    |

 Caches plain text with limited formatting.
 The text is shrunk down to within the given maximum width and height using simple linear scaling.
-Over a few frames in the background, Scribble Jr. will bake a vertex buffer that replaces the native text rendering and is faster to draw.
+Over a few frames in the background, Scribble Junior will bake a vertex buffer that replaces the native text rendering and is faster to draw.

 This function scales text without adding newlines.
 If you want to scale down text whilst adding newlines (a.k.a. "reflowing"), albeit at a performance penality, then use ScribblejrFitExt().

 !> Manual line breaks ("newlines") are not supported.

 ?> This function relies on internal caching for performance gains.
-If you change any of the arguments provided to this function, Scribble Jr. will have to do extra work to recache the new text data.
+If you change any of the arguments provided to this function, Scribble Junior will have to do extra work to recache the new text data.
 Try to limit how often you change these arguments to get the best performance.

 &nbsp;